Stop and check – is this for real?

 Keep in mind the following tips to protect yourself:

+If you receive contact from someone claiming to be from a telecommunications company, a technical support service provider or online marketplace, hang up.
 Verify the identity of the contact through an independent source, such as a phone book or online search, then get in touch with them to ask if they contacted you.
 Don’t use the contact details provided by the caller or in the message sent to you.

 Never send money, give your banking or credit card details or other personal information to anyone you don’t know or trust, and never by email or over the phone.